firozkhan18/SpringBoot/README.md

 ### 12. What are the Spring Boot Annotations?

-@SpringBootApplication: A configuration class that defines one or more @Bean methods and initiates auto-configuration and component scanning is indicated by the annotation.
+- **@SpringBootApplication**: A configuration class that defines one or more **@Bean** methods and initiates auto-configuration and component scanning is indicated by the annotation.
-@EnableAutoConfiguration: Using the jar dependencies you have provided, the @EnableAutoConfiguration annotation instructs Spring Boot to "guess" how you want to configure Spring.
+- **@EnableAutoConfiguration**: Using the jar dependencies you have provided, the **@EnableAutoConfiguration** annotation instructs Spring Boot to "guess" how you want to configure Spring.
-@ConditionalOnMissingClass: The Class conditions are these comments' home.
-Depending on the existence or absence of particular classes, a configuration can be included using the @ConditionalOnClass and @ConditionalOnMissingClass annotations.
+- **@ConditionalOnMissingClass**: The Class conditions are these comments' home.
+Depending on the existence or absence of particular classes, a configuration can be included using the **@ConditionalOnClass** and **@ConditionalOnMissingClass** annotations.
-@Conditional: A class evaluating the specific condition can be made for circumstances that are even more complicated.
+- **@Conditional**: A class evaluating the specific condition can be made for circumstances that are even more complicated.

 ### 13. What are the Spring Boot properties?